We understand that applying for financial aid can be confusing.

 If you have any questions after reviewing the information below, contact us.
 We're happy to help!

 - The PROFILE is used to determine eligibility for need based financial aid from Mount Holyoke.
 If you are applying for federal aid only you do not need to file the PROFILE.
 (See FAFSA, below.)

 - File the CollegeBoard PROFILE online.
 School Code: 3529.

 - The Noncustodial PROFILE is required of students whose biological or adoptive parents are not married to each other and are living separately.
-IF a Noncustodial PROFILE is required, after submitting the PROFILE the CollegeBoard will email the student with instructions on filing the Noncustodial PROFILE.
-(NOTE: If biological/adoptive parents are living together (whether married or not), financial information for both parents should be included on the PROFILE.
-Please also note that we require the noncustodial parent to submit the noncustodial PROFILE as well as federal tax forms even if no support was received from the noncustodial parent.)
+If a Noncustodial PROFILE is required, after submitting the PROFILE the CollegeBoard will email the student with instructions on filing the Noncustodial PROFILE.
+(NOTE: If biological/adoptive parents are living together, whether married or not, financial information for both parents should be included on the PROFILE.
+The noncustodial parent should submit the noncustodial PROFILE as well as federal tax forms even if no support was received from the noncustodial parent.)

 - The FAFSA is used to determine eligibility for federal financial aid including grant and loan assistance.
 (If you are applying for federal aid only you do not need to file the PROFILE.)

 - File the FAFSA online.
 (School Code: 002192.)
 Filing for the academic year 2016-2017 begins January 1, 2016.